Article processing charge: Unequal access to publishing

 Unless discounts are available to authors from countries with low incomes, or external funding is provided to cover the cost, article processing charges can exclude authors from developing countries or less-funded research fields from publishing.
-Some publishers justify part of the article processing charge by attributing it to the cost of producing print material when in reality they publish digital-only issues.
+Publishers often explain this charge by citing the cost of producing print materials, but some digital-only publications continue to charge article processing fees, which has garnered criticism from academics.
 Under the traditional model, the prohibitive costs of some non-open access journal subscriptions already place a heavy burden on the research community.
 Many open access publishers do offer discounts or publishing fee waivers to authors from developing countries or those suffering financial hardship.

 For these reasons, some funding bodies simply will not pay the extra fees for open access publishing: the European Union scientific research initiative Horizon Europe does not cover the APCs for articles in hybrid open-access journals.

 Diamond open access model

 Diamond open access is a term used to describe journals that have no article processing charges, and make articles available to read without restrictions.
 In 2020, diamond OA journals comprised 69% of the journals in the Directory of Open Access Journals, but published only 35% of the articles.
 In 2021, it was estimated that 17,000 to 29,000 diamond OA journals published 8–9% of all scholarly journal articles and 45% of open access articles.
 Nearly all Latin American OA journals use the diamond model, whereas a little over half of African and Western European OA journals are diamond OA.
 However, the percentage of diamond OA articles covered in Scopus and Web of Science for the same year was below 1%, suggesting that "Scopus- or Web of Science-based (data) are skewed towards toll access and article processing charges-based publishing, as Diamond journals are underrepresented in (these databases)".
 The same study also found that diamond OA articles comprised 81% of all OA articles in Humanities, but only 30% in Medicine and Sciences.